How do you figure out how much money to charge someone when you’re cleaning their home or business with pressure washing?

 It’s not just about the square footage—there are several different factors that come into play, and you need to know what they are before setting your rate and sending out your estimate.

-Pressure washing can be an effective way to clean concrete, brick and stucco surfaces that have been stained by dirt, mold, mildew or moss.
+Pressure washing can be an effective way to clean concrete, brick and stucco surfaces that have been stained by dirt.
 Before you start power washing the exterior of your home or business, make sure you know how to estimate power washing jobs so you’re prepared to tackle all the work involved with preparing your surface and implementing the pressure washing process itself.

 The power washing business can be lucrative, but it’s not something that you can just jump into without knowing how to do it correctly.

-Here are 6 easy steps to help you estimate pressure washing jobs so that you can make sure you’re charging the right amount and taking on enough work to keep your business profitable and successful.
+Here are 6 easy steps to help you estimate so that you can make sure you’re charging the right amount and taking on enough work to keep your business profitable and successful.

-To estimate the cost of a pressure washing job, you’ll need to measure the space that will need to be cleaned.
+To estimate the cost of a pressure washing job, you’ll need to measure the space.
 This can be done by measuring the square footage or linear footage of the area.